opennetworkinglab/onos/web/gui2/AngularMigration.md

 * fw/layer/LoadingService - mostly implemented - I'm leaving this as a Service,
   although maybe it should become a component - its CSS is has to be loaded globally in index.html
+* fw/layer/flash/FlashComponent - implemented as a Component instead of the old Flash Service because it has a CSS file.
+Replaced all of the D3 Dom manipulations with Template code in the Angular 6 style of doing things